What is an IEP?

 In the sections below, we’ll overview the process of determining which students qualify for special education services, and how this qualification process initiates the creation of an individualized education program (IEP).
-An IEP is a written plan, developed collaboratively by school personnel and a student’s parents, which outlines the student’s current level of development, her annual learning goals, special education services, accommodations, modifications, and related services, as well as a method for monitoring and reporting the student’s progress toward achieving her goals.
+An IEP is a written plan, developed collaboratively by school personnel and a student’s parents*, which outlines the student’s current level of development, her annual educational goals, special education services, accommodations, modifications, and related services, as well as a method for monitoring and reporting the student’s progress toward achieving her goals.

 Larry Wexler, EdD

 U.S. Department of Education

 Eligibility for Special Education Services

 To receive special education services, students must meet the criteria for one or more of the following federally defined disability categories: